 MOTION TO INTERVENE

 Pursuant to R.C.
 4903.221 and Ohio Adm.
-Code 4901-1-11, Interstate Gas Supply, Inc. (“IGS” or “IGS Energy”) moves to intervene in the above captioned case.
+Code 4901-1-11, Interstate Gas Supply, Inc. (“IGS” or “IGS Energy”) moves to intervene in the above captioned cases.
 In these proceedings, Duke Energy Ohio, Inc. (“Duke”) has submitted an application to implement a new portfolio of energy efficiency (“EE”) and demand side management (“DSM”) programs in 2021, as well as a cost recovery mechanism.

 As set forth in the attached Memorandum in Support, IGS submits that it has a direct, real, and substantial interest in the issues and matters involved in the above-captioned proceedings, and that it is so situated that the disposition of the proceedings without IGS’ participation may, as a practical matter, impair or impede IGS’ ability to protect that interest.
 IGS further submits that its participation in these proceedings will not cause undue delay, will not unjustly prejudice any existing party, and will contribute to the thorough consideration of the issues raised in the proceedings.